-- 3.52 Lists of currently active, inactive, dormant and suspended sites within each Region are provided in the Regional Appendices. - 3.53 For the purposes of this review of the RTSs, and as another deliberate departure from MTAN1 in order to reflect current circumstances, the length of time represented by each landbank is based on the historical 10-year average sales figures for each individual authority (as shown in Table 3.1, above). - 3.54 As illustrated in Table 3.7, many parts of Wales already have substantial crushed rock landbanks, sufficient to maintain the existing pattern of supply throughout the 25 year period covered by the revised RTS (i.e. to 2036) and sometimes well beyond.
+- 3.52 Lists of currently active, inactive, dormant and suspended sites within each Region are provided in the Regional Appendices. - 3.53 For the purposes of this review of the RTSs, and as another deliberate departure from MTAN1 in order to reflect current circumstances, the length of time represented by each landbank is based on the historical 10-year average sales figures for each individual authority (as shown in Table 3.1, above). - 3.54 As illustrated in Table 3.7, many parts of Wales already have substantial crushed rock landbanks, even without those at dormant and suspended sites, which is sufficient to maintain the existing pattern of supply throughout the 25 year period

+QA Reference: C/WG/021 Status: Draft covered by the revised RTS (i.e. to 2036) and sometimes well beyond.
 This does not apply everywhere, however.
-Some authorities would be facing shortfalls where they have insufficient or no permitted reserves, except at dormant or suspended sites. - 3.55 In addition, some authorities with seemingly adequate landbanks overall may actually be facing shortfalls in terms of specific aggregate types.
-General purpose crushed rock aggregates, such as those obtained from granite, limestone or slate, are generally not interchangeable with those required for high specification end uses such as skid-resistant road surfacing materials, which are generally derived from particular types of hard sandstone or dolerite.
+Some authorities would be facing shortfalls where they have insufficient or no permitted reserves, except at dormant or suspended sites.

+- In addition, some authorities with seemingly adequate landbanks overall may actually be facing shortfalls in terms of specific aggregate types.
+General purpose crushed rock aggregates, such as those obtained from granite or limestone, are generally not interchangeable with those required for high specification end uses such as skid-resistant road surfacing materials, which are generally derived from particular types of hard sandstone or dolerite.
+Similarly, aggregate derived from slate, or slate waste, may not be able to substitute for other rock types in all end uses.
 Ideally, separate landbanks for different types of aggregate are needed but, in practice, the number of sites in each category would generally be too small for such figures to be presented without breaching confidentiality.
 This has not therefore been possible. - 3.56 More generally, the issue of shortfalls and the need for new allocations cannot be assessed simply on the basis of maintaining the existing supply pattern, without first considering whether or not that pattern may need to change.
 This might be the case, for example, in any areas where there are marked imbalances between the locations of quarries and the distribution of demand, despite the existence of workable resources in closer proximity to that demand.
-Equally, it might need to change if existing quarries are in areas of relatively low environmental capacity and there are similar resources in areas of higher capacity which could serve the same markets just as well. - 3.57 All of these issues are examined in Chapter 4, below, and in more detail within the two Regional Appendices.
+Equally, it might need to change if historical production has been in one authority, despite the presence of equally suitable resources in an adjoining area; or if existing quarries are in areas of relatively low environmental capacity and there are similar resources in areas of higher capacity which could serve the same markets just as well.
+One further area of potential concern is the extent to which the 'former Gwent' area of SE Wales is at least partially dependent on imports of Carboniferous Limestone from the neighbouring Forest of Dean in Gloucestershire, England.
+Whilst a recent planning permission at one of the quarries in that area has extended the timescale over which such supplies can be relied upon, this cannot be assumed to apply indefinitely.
+This, however, is an issue which can be monitored ad addressed, if necessary, during the next formal review of the RTS. - 3.57 All of these issues are examined in Chapter 4, below, and in more detail within the two Regional Appendices.
 Apportionments, shortfalls and suggested allocations are then addressed, in the light of that information, within Chapter 5.